More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Introduction

-To overcome these challenges, we propose \textbf{Entropy-Driven Uncertainty Process Reward Model (EDU-PRM)}, a novel framework for scalable and efficient step-level supervision without the need for expensive human or LLM annotation.
-Our approach leverages entropy-driven sampling to automatically generate diverse and informative intermediate steps, addressing the data scarcity problem.
+To overcome these challenges, we propose \textbf{Entropy-Driven Uncertainty Process Reward Model (EDU-PRM)}, a novel framework for scalable and efficient step-level supervision without the need for expensive human or LLM annotations.
+Our approach leverages entropy-driven sampling to automatically generate diverse and informative intermediate reasoning steps.
 Furthermore, by explicitly modeling uncertainty, EDU-PRM improves the alignment between stepwise evaluation and final answer correctness, thereby mitigating the ``cheating'' issue.